 These images were taken with my partner Tracy on a trip in August 2013.

-An image looking down the main drive into the mine on No2 level.
+The first image of Rosevale Mine is looking down the main drive into the mine on No2 level, Tracy is in the distance holding a slave flashgun.

 No2 Level looking down the drive towards the mine entrance.